 Faculty nominations are encouraged.
-Faculty nominating students should send nominations to email@example.com.
-Students are encouraged to apply without a nomination, but need to identify a faculty sponsor who will approve participation by submitting the faculty support form linked from the Application page.
+Faculty nominating students should send nominations to firstname.lastname@example.org.
+Students are encouraged to apply without a nomination, but need to identify a faculty sponsor who will approve participation by emailing email@example.com.
+Students who receive a nomination letter should consider their proposal officially nominated, but a faculty member should still approve the abstract before submission.

 Each paper, poster, or special project requires an abstract.
 An abstract is a brief (150 word maximum), informative summary and explanation of the content of your poster, oral presentation, exhibit, performance, or reading.